bobdavies2000/OpenCVB/README.md

 recently added algorithms will have deficiencies.
 The value of avoiding versioning is that issues will produce fixes that will flow immediately into the repository.

+It is a lot simpler for a small project like OpenCVB to have just one release that is in focus.
+If there is interest, a versioning system is not hard to implement.

 How to Contribute
 =================